 - Cook the eggs to your liking: over easy, sunny side up, poached, scrambled, etc.

 - Place two tortillas on 2 plates.
-Top with the tomato salsa.
+Top with the egg and tomato salsa.

 - Sprinkle cheese on top.